browserengineering/book/book/accessibility.md

 }
 ```

-Web developers can use `prefers-color-scheme` queries it in their own
+Web developers can use `prefers-color-scheme` queries in their own
 stylesheets, adjusting their own choice of colors to fit user
 requests, but we can also use a `prefers-color-scheme` media query in
 the browser default stylesheet to adjust the default colors for links,